flavienbwk/eclipse-che-kubernetes/README.md

 Keycloak must be run in an external environment in order to be reachable by our Kubernetes' API server at startup.
 A dedicated role and rolebinding will be created in our cluster.

-It is recommended to setup Che on a dedicated machine (VM or baremetal) due to rigorous pre-requisites for it to work.
+It is recommended to setup Che on a dedicated machine (VM or baremetal) due to its heavy requirements.

 ## Getting started